michaelpnash/emacs-for-scala/README.md

 For faster startup of Emacs, you can do two things: Compile the elisp, or use Emacs in client-server mode.

-For client-server mode, use the script emacsserver.sh once at startup to launch the background server, then use the script "emacs" to launch the client.
-Remove the "-nw" if you want GUI mode emacs for some reason.
+For client-server mode, put the scripts 'emacsserver' and 'emacs' found in this repo in your path (before any other emacs), and then run "emacs ." - if the server is not running, it will start it, then subsequent launches of emacs will be very quick.

+The scripts are intended for OSX, but could easily be adapted.